 Defined Contribution Health Plans

-One trend in health plan design that has continued to
+One form of health plan design that has become very popular

 for, the cost of their health care.

 Hybrid defined-contribution plans combine a high-deductible

 plan with a tax-exempt medical expense savings account that could

 cover the deductible, copayments, or the cost of out-of-network care.